HitGrab/finder/docusaurus/docs/rules/effects/index.md

 **Rule Effects**

-ruleEffects are onChange callbacks triggered when certain rules are changed.
+ruleEffects are triggered when certain rules are changed.
 It allows you to couple related rules without adding complex onChange events.

 **Search Effects**